SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 The main goal of the CumulusCI Flow is to always have the main branch ready to cut into a package.
 This way, we can merge a fix and cut an emergency release at any time in the development process.

 To test that we can package main, we upload a beta release on every commit to main and then test that beta release in a variety of Salesforce org environments concurrently.
-This build ranges from 15 minutes to 2 hours depending on the project and a passing build is proof we can package main at any point in time.
+Build times vary widely depending on the project and, a passing build is proof we can package main at any point in time.

 When the upload of the beta release is completed, the main branch is auto-merged_ into all open feature branches.
-New betas are published on GitHub as a GitHub Release along with automatically generated release notes created by parsing the body of all Pull Requests merged since the last production release
+New betas are published on GitHub as a GitHub Release, along with automatically generated release notes drawn from the content of the Pull Requests merged since the last production release.